 While the pandemic saw heightened spending on hygiene, grocery, and household products, this has somewhat normalised as consumers adapted to the new ways of living and the supply chain going back to normalcy.
 But with the second wave hitting the country and consequent financial insecurity, consumers are reassessing their spending habits.
-Up to 30% of the Indian consumers plan to lower spending on discretionary goods and increase savings.
-However, consumers are willing to spend more on products that offer quality assurance and convenience.
-As per Deloitte Consumer Tracker, 78% of Indian consumers preferred purchasing food products of a known brand, as it provided assurance of trust and quality.
-Similarly, 72% of consumers did not mind spending higher for convenience.
+Up to 30% of the Indian consumers1 plan to lower spending on discretionary goods and increase savings.